kriizjones/homechef/README.md

 # Homechef
-roject for the Nov -16 cohort from Craft Academy Bootcamp.
+This is the midcourse project for the Nov -16 cohort from Craft Academy Bootcamp.
 A project that will develop into a website where users can buy homecooked food from amateur homechefs.

 [![Build Status](https://travis-ci.org/CraftAcademy/homechef.svg?branch=develop)](https://travis-ci.org/CraftAcademy/homechef)